 Mothers hear so much about the Mommy Wars.
 We’re told there’s an absolute no-holds-barred battle that leaves moms in the paid workplace and those at home fulltime raising kids unable to share a playgroup or a carpool, let alone a smile or a story.
-Is life at the local playground and the preschool pick-up line as bad as all that.
+Is life at the local playground and the preschool pick-up line as bad as all that, or is this part of a major exaggeration?
 Mothers report that for the most part, it doesn’t matter who’s getting a check at the end of the month, that—to quote the latest kid-rave High School Musical, we’re all in this together.

-Whether there’s a paycheck at the end of the week or not, most moms want more friends, and wish to reach out to others.
-For mothers who want to move beyond the Mommy Wars, how are five tips for living positively and making life easier for all moms
+Whether there’s a paycheck at the end of the week or not, most moms want more friends and wish to reach out to others.
+For mothers who want to move beyond the Mommy Wars, here are five tips for living positively and making life easier for all moms.

 After all, getting to know other women is the number one best antidote to the Mommy Wars.

-Miriam Peskowitz is the author of The Truth Behind the Mommy Wars: Who Decides What Makes a Good Mother and blogs at www.playgroundrevolution.com and www.everydaymomblog.com .
-She is the cofounder of MotherTalk (www.mother-talk.com ), a traveling literary salon for moms, and is an energetic public speaker.
-You can contact her at email@example.com.
+Miriam Peskowitz is the author of The Truth Behind the Mommy Wars: Who Decides What Makes a Good Mother.
+She is the co-founder of MotherTalk (www.mother-talk.com ), a traveling literary salon for moms.
+She is also an energetic public speaker.